parzival-roethlein/prmaya/README.md

 ## DESCRIPTION
 Scripts, plugins and posts (tutorials, notes) for Autodesk Maya.
+Any feedback is welcome.
 * prmaya (structured like the default maya user folder)
   * scripts
+    * __AEplusMinusAverageTemplate__: Used in production
     * __prPanelShowCtx__: Used in production
     * __prObjectSetUi__: Used in production
     * __prSelectionUi__: Used in production.
 Demo: https://vimeo.com/37670989